Woman removed from OPS elementary school for not wearing mask

 A 33-year-old woman complained to police Monday after she was forcibly removed from an Omaha Public Schools elementary school for refusing to wear a mask.

-The incident occurred about 8:45 a.m. at Picotte Elementary School, 14506 Ohio St. OPS require all students, teachers and parents to wear a mask indoors at school.
+The incident occurred about 8:45 a.m. at Picotte Elementary School, 14506 Ohio St. OPS requires all students, teachers and parents to wear a mask indoors at school.

 The woman, a parent of a Picotte student, told police that when she dropped off her son at the school, she asked school staff that he not be forced to wear a mask.